-Nathan is now returning to Pool Academy to speak about his journey from a Cornish secondary school to teaching at a major university.
+He recently returned to Pool Academy to speak about his journey from a Cornish secondary school to teaching at a major university.

 He said: “Growing up I did not really know what a university was, nor really what a degree was.
 None of my family really went beyond secondary school and most did not complete secondary school itself.